Beyond the Black Box: Identifiable Interpretation and Control in Generative Models via Causal Minimality: Introduction

 Our investigation centers on two questions: Under what \emph{theoretical conditions} can we reliably identify meaningful, interpretable latent concepts within the intricate architectures of modern generative models?
 And, crucially, what \emph{actionable, theoretically-grounded insights} can empower us to advance both the interpretability and the controllability of these powerful systems?

 Towards these goals, we identify the \emph{causal minimality}~\citep{peters2017elements, spirtes2000causation, hitchcock1997probabilistic} principle as the formal underpinning that connects widespread practices, such as enforcing sparsity, to the recovery of meaningful, interpretable concepts.
 This principle, advocating for the simplest causal model consistent with observations, allows for the identification of latent hierarchical concept structures.
-In our context, minimality translates to either sparsity in the concept graphs or the most compressed active discrete concept states.
-We explore its application to text-to-image (T2I) diffusion models~\citep{ramesh2021zero,ramesh2022hierarchical, rombach2021highresolution} and autoregressive language models (LMs)~\citep{radford2018improving,radford2019language,brown2020language}.
-Our findings indicate that imposing sparsity constraints on internal representations is instrumental for identifying intrinsic visual concepts and textual concepts.
+In our context, minimality translates to sparsity in the concept graphs.
+We explore its application to text-to-image (T2I) diffusion models~\citep{ramesh2021zero,ramesh2022hierarchical, rombach2021highresolution}.
+Our findings indicate that imposing sparsity constraints on internal representations is instrumental for identifying intrinsic visual concepts.

 A cornerstone of our contribution is establishing the first identifiability results for \emph{selection}-based~\citep{zheng2024detecting,spirtes1995causal,hernan2004structural,zhang2008completeness,bareinboim2022recovering,forre2020causal,correa2019identification,chen2024modeling} hierarchical models.
 In such models, higher-level variables emerge as effects of compositions of lower-level variables, where higher-level variables control and select the configuration of lower-level ones.
 This fundamentally diverges from traditional hierarchical causal models~\citep{pearl2009causality,choi2011learning,zhang2004hierarchical}, in which causal influence typically propagates from higher to lower levels.
 The selection model structure is particularly adept at capturing the intricate conditional dependencies among low-level features for forming coherent high-level concepts -- it explains how specific arrangements of wheels, doors, and a roof constitute a recognizable ``car'', rather than a disjointed collection of parts.
 Traditional hierarchical models often neglect such intra-level dependencies by assuming no within-layer causal edges, as explicitly modeling them would yield overly dense graphs.
 The selection mechanism, in contrast, offers a simpler approach to this essential coordination.
 Its adherence to the minimality principle strongly favors it as a more accurate representation of the true model.